 - Family history.
 Studies found higher rates of this disorder among certain families.
 Pyloric stenosis develops in about 20% of male descendants and 10% of female descendants of mothers who had the condition.

 - Smoking during pregnancy.
 This behavior can nearly double the risk of pyloric stenosis.

 - Bottle-feeding.
-Some studies suggest that bottle-feeding rather than breast-feeding can increase the risk of pyloric stenosis.
-Most people in these studies used formula rather than breast milk, so it isn't clear whether the increased risk is related to formula or the mechanism of bottle-feeding.
+Some studies suggest that bottle-feeding rather than breastfeeding can increase the risk of pyloric stenosis.
+Most of the people who participated in these studies used formula rather than breast milk, so it isn't clear whether the increased risk is related to formula or the mechanism of bottle-feeding.